JohnChia123/JohnChiaNlp/README.md

-# Attempting to re-create what my CS4248 Group has done by myself
+# Attempt to recreate CS4248 Project